 - how to get funding and support for your time abroad.

 Do I need a visa to study abroad?

-As an international (non-EU) student, it's likely you'll need to apply for a visa to study or volunteer abroad.
+As an international student, you may need to apply for a visa to study or volunteer abroad.

 See the website of the host university or organisation you intend to study at or volunteer with.
 They will be the best source of information on the type of visa you should apply for.